-The artificial intelligence of the Yva platorm uses NLP (Natural Language Processing) to recognize the presence of conflict, positive, negative or conflicts in communications between employees.
+The artificial intelligence of the platform uses NLP (Natural Language Processing) to recognize the presence of conflict, positive, negative or conflicts in communications between employees.

-Yva is designed in such a way that text messages are not stored in the platform, so they cannot be read or stolen, they only exist in the information systems of the customer's company.
-It is absolutely safe to trust Yva to “read” the text.
+The platform is designed in such a way that text messages are not stored in the platform, so they cannot be read or stolen, they only exist in the information systems of the customer's company.
+It is absolutely safe to trust the platform to “read” the text.

 We have developed and patented a two-step procedure for working with text.
 Thanks to it, we can use already trained classifiers or train new ones even without the text itself.

 The negative subset reflects the complex essence of processes that are harmful from the business point of view.
-They are of a very diverse nature.
+They are very diverse.

 In the text, a conflict can be expressed in a non-trivial way.
 It is important to separate it from sarcasm, jokes, etc.

-How does Yva deal with such a complex topic of determination whether there is a conflict in the text?
+How does the platform deal with such a complex topic of determining whether there is a conflict in the text?

-An example of letter where conflict is defined:
+An example of the letter where conflict is defined:

 "John, Jason doesn't hear you.
 His actions are aimed at FIRM elimination.
 I've talked with Kate several times this week.
 The situation is serious.

-All that resulted into a complete fiasco in negotiations and emotional attempts to place the blame with the management.
+All that resulted in a fiasco in negotiations and emotional attempts to place the blame on the management.

 I hope that now the reasons why I request the initial information received by Jason in April are clearer.
 I want to examine the original data from the UPGRADE owners, not the interpretation of Jason and his colleagues.